Giada-Fini/Ants_RL/README.md

 The environment is represented by a grid of square patches, each one capable of containing:

 - Agents: artificial counterpart of real ants
-- Food pheromone: substance released by the agents, which diffusion and evaporation is managed by the environment itself
+- Food pheromone: substance released by the agents, of which diffusion and evaporation are managed by the environment itself
 - Nest pheromone: intrinsic substance of the environment radiating from the nest
 - Food: nourishment particles that the agents are supposed to bring to the nest